-a) The Salem-Keizer Safe Routes to School program is funded by an IGAs with ODOT, using funds primarily from the SKATS TIP.
-Supplemental UPWP funds will be used primarily for administrative and management activities associated with the program.
+The Salem-Keizer Safe Routes to School (SRTS) program is funded through a separate IGA with ODOT, using federal funds primarily from the SKATS TIP for the SRTS program.
+UPWP funds will be used for administrative, management and support activities associated with the program.